Virtual Team Building Activities, Games & Ideas for Work

 Conclusion

-Virtual team building activities are a great way to make virtual meetings fun, boost morale and build community.
-These virtual activities include free and paid options, and can take anywhere from 1 minute to several hours.
+Virtual team building activities are a great way to make virtual meetings fun, boost morale, and build community.
+These virtual activities include free and paid options and can take anywhere from 1 minute to several hours.
 I recommend following The 8% Rule, which states that you should spend about 8% of the time on any team call doing games and exercises together.

-FAQ: Virtual Team Building Activities
+FAQ for Virtual Team Building Activities

 Here are a few common questions and answers about virtual team building activities for work.